 Noah Khan, Bristyn Moroney.

-I was thinking about it this morning, Ross.
+I was thinking about it this morning, Russ.

 We had so many great interviews.